ejh243/MunroeJargonProfiler/readme.md

 When communicating a complex or unfamilier concept, jargon creates a barrier for understanding.
-There are a number of situations when we are asked give an explaination assuming that the audience has no technical or specialised knowledge.This can be particularly challening as experts are often unaware when they are using jargon or what even constitutes as jargon.
+There are a number of situations when we are asked give an explaination assuming that the audience has no technical or specialised knowledge.
+This can be particularly challening as experts are often unaware when they are using jargon or what even constitutes as jargon.
 We have developed a tool that identifies jargon, gives the user a metric to rate the jargon content, and makes suggestions for alternatives.
 It improves existing tools in this space in many ways.

 1. it makes use of the Munroe approach to characterising common language
-2. it provides many alternative definitions of jargon, including subject specific lists
+2. it provides many alternative definitions of jargon
-3. it enables the user to exclude up to five key words from the jargon score without which the article would lose it's meaning
+3. it enables the user to exclude key words from the jargon score without which the article would lose it's meaning
 4. it provides multiple outputs:
 ..*multiple metrics based on different definitions of jargon